-There a many features like the oil patch which includes the 1929 vintage steam powered Emsco drilling rig and a 1950’s diesel powered National T32 rig.
+There are many features like the oil patch which includes the 1929 vintage steam-powered Emsco drilling rig and a 1950’s diesel-powered National T32 rig.
 The Emsco was brought to Roma by the Roma Oil Company, drilled four holes, and was abandoned on its last site in 1941.
 While, for safety reasons, climbing on the exhibits is generally not permitted, steps and safety rails have been built onto the floor of the Emsco rig to allow visitors to appreciate the size of the equipment.
 There is also a 30 minute night show using current technology and multimedia to tell the story of early life in the oil and gas industry in Australia.

 2. Roma Cattle Saleyards

 Location: 44589 Warrego Hwy, Roma (5 min drive from Roma Explorers Inn)

 Outstanding tourist attraction in Roma.
 The Roma Saleyards is voted the #1 Things To Do In Roma on TripAdvisor.
 The saleyards are the largest in the Southern hemisphere, moving on average 5,000 head every Tuesday and Thursday.
 The volunteer guides are friendly, funny, and very knowledgeable of the history of the yards and the area.
 There is a free tour every Tuesday and Thursday starting at 9.30am where you can observe from an overhead walkway the cattle being sold in the pens below.
 Further along the walkway you can see where the cattle are weighed and an electronic board shows the details.